Using Custom Translation for Amazon Elastic Kubernetes Service Clusters

 Overview

 By default, Arpio will dynamically inventory and backup the resources within your Kubernetes clusters.
-Upon restore, Arpio also attempts to translate these resources and their dependencies accurately.
+Upon restoration, Arpio also attempts to translate these resources and their dependencies accurately.
 However, due to the dynamic nature of Kubernetes, Arpio sometimes needs some additional direction to accurately interpret the resource identifiers in your cluster’s configuration.
 For this reason, Arpio allows customers to create custom ConfigMaps to add directly to their clusters, which enable Arpio to translate resources more precisely.

 Background